module-federation/aegis/README.md

   - exhaustive portability: Aegis can run as a server, cluster, or serverless function, in the datacenter, on the edge and beyond (phone, drone, pi, eventually arduino)
 - and capabilities that enhance the development experience
   - comprehensive, rapid deployment (deploy in seconds to any compute primitive: serverless, container, etc)
-  - runtime binding and hot reload (e.g. add new functionality on the fly, switch from MongoDB to Etherium live)
+  - runtime binding and hot reload (e.g. add new functionality on the fly, switch from on-prem to cloud live)
-  - zero downtime, zero installation, independent deployment (even for components running in the same process together)
+  - zero downtime, zero installation, independent deployment--even for components running in the same process
-  - Polyglot, portable, containerless, sandboxed, AoT-compiled modules run safely at native speeds
+  - Polyglot, portable, containerless, sandboxed, AoT-compiled modules run safely anywhere, at native speeds
   - decentralized, scalable, highly composable, "tessellated" hexagonal architecture

 ### And do it all without deployment automation